docker/labs/beginner/chapters/votingapp.md

         condition: on-failure
 ```

-The `image` key there specifies which image you can use.
+The `image` key there specifies which image you can use, in this case the image `dockersamples/examplevotingapp_vote:before`.
 If you're familiar with Compose, you may know that there's a `build` key, which builds based on a Dockerfile.
 However, `docker stack deploy` does not suppport `build`, so you need to use pre-built images.

 Much like `docker run` you will see you can define `ports` and `networks`.
 There's also a `depends_on` key which allows you to specify that a service is only deployed after another service, in this case `vote` only deploys after `redis`.